 ◘ Fig. A-4 Temperature dependence of the duration of embryonic development in the bug Eurygaster maura (Pentatomidae) (modified after Tischler 1984).

 But much more significant is the cold (frost).
 The cold resistance limit is not as sharp as the heat resistance limit.
-Besides the plants sensitive to chilling or cold (mostly of tropical origin), there are the freeze-sensitive plants (which avoid ice formation in the tissues, for example by increasing the concentration of cell sap) and the freeze-tolerant plants, which instead of a large central vacuole often form many small vacuoles in which membrane damage is kept small by ice crystals.
+Besides the plants sensitive to chilling or cold (mostly of tropical origin), there are the freeze-sensitive plants (which avoid ice formation in the tissues, for example by increasing the concentration of cell sap) and the freeze-tolerant plants, which instead of a large central vacuole often form many small vacuoles in which membrane damage by ice crystals is kept small.

-With regard to temperature, we distinguish among animal organisms, on the one hand, the cold-blooded or poikilothermic species (such as amphibians), whose body temperature depends on the external temperature and changes in the same sense with it; on the other hand, the warm-blooded or homoiothermic species (such as man), which have their own body temperature, largely independent of the external temperature and fairly constant.
-In these organisms it is nonsensical to measure the external temperature in order to relate it directly to the course of vital functions.
+With regard to temperature, we distinguish among animal organisms, on the one hand, the cold-blooded or poikilothermic species (such as amphibians), whose body temperature depends on the external temperature and changes in the same sense with it; on the other hand, the warm-blooded or homoiothermic species (such as humans), which have their own body temperature, largely independent of the external temperature and fairly constant.
+In these organisms it makes no sensei to measure the external temperature in order to relate it directly to the course of vital functions.

-All plants are poikilothermic organisms, even if occasionally, as in the case of the arum family (Araceae), the flower bulbs can generate their own heat (Barthlott et al. 2009).
+All plants are poikilothermic organisms, even if occasionally, as in the case of the Arum family (Araceae), the inflorescence can generate their own heat (Barthlott et al. 2009).
 The temperature of the surrounding air therefore gives an indication of the governing temperature conditions in the plasma.
 Certain smaller deviations due to purely physical reasons occur, especially in the case of strong radiation.
-In ecophysiological studies, they must be taken into account; after all, chloroplasts or mitochondria, for example, can often have over 10 K excess temperature in the leaf during the day compared to the ambient air.
+In ecophysiological studies, they must be taken into account; after all, chloroplasts or mitochondria, for example, can often have over 10 K excess temperature in the leaf during the sunny day compared to the ambient air.
 In ecological overviews, one will usually have to be content with stating the air temperature.

 In most poikilothermic animals, development is very dependent on temperature (◘ Fig. A-4), but usually modified by the water factor, for example humidity.
 The development time can often be specified very precisely by a corresponding mathematical function (► Fig. A-4), for example by a hyperbolic function.
 The example in ◘ Fig. A-5 gives not only the duration of embryonic development but also the mortality of the eggs as a function of air temperature and relative humidity.
 From ► Fig. A-5, it can also be seen that a certain temperature range at relatively high humidity represents the optimum range.
 Accordingly, one can easily imagine how different, depending on external conditions, the reproduction rates and thus the influence of some insect species in certain biotopes can be from year to year, even without other biotic interactions.